rexosorous/TwitchPy/docs/source/Guides&Help.rst

 Hopefully these guides are all you need to understand and use the bot.
 But that doesn't mean we went over every function.
-I'm sure you're tired of hearing us say it, but if you're looking for more information on something, then take a peak at the references for a break down of the modules and all their classes, attribrutes, and functions.
+I'm sure you're tired of hearing us say it, but if you're looking for more information on something, then take a peak at the references for a break down of the modules and all their classes, attributes, and functions.